 6. Housing benefits

 One of the biggest growth areas of government social security spending (apart from pensions) is housing benefit.
-The housing benefit bill now tops £24 billion (2014) and has increased due to the rise in private sector rents and the increased numbers renting from the private sector.
+In 2019 the UK government spent £22 billion on housing benefits.
+This high cost has increased due to the rise in private sector rents and the increased numbers renting from the private sector.
 Five million people were entitled to housing benefit in 2014.
 By comparison, government spending on unemployment benefits is approx £4-5bn.
 With rising rents and a rise in the number of households, the housing benefit bill is likely to keep rising.

 7. Labour market shortages

-With London rents becoming unaffordable, many workers are considering moving out of London to areas of the country with more affordable rents / chance to buy.
+With London rents becoming unaffordable, many workers are considering moving out of London to areas of the country with more affordable rents/chances to buy.
 This will have an adverse effect on the London labour market, with shortages of key public sector workers, such as teachers, nurses and doctors.

 The precarious nature of the housing market makes young people more vulnerable to becoming homeless and losing a place to stay.
 The number of homeless has increased in recent years.